searchspring/snap/packages/snap-profiler/README.md

 <a href="https://www.npmjs.com/package/@searchspring/snap-profiler"><img alt="NPM Status" src="https://img.shields.io/npm/v/@searchspring/snap-profiler.svg?style=flat"></a>

-A utility for profiling the performance of Snap features
+A utility for recording how long something takes to complete. `Profiler` is used in finding API response, component rendering and Middleware execution times.

 ---